 But to return to the thought: these days it seems to be all about the money.
 When resources become scarce or threaten to imminently become scarce, we all tend to follow the money.
 The few wine bloggers who are making a profitable go of it are the ones who are, with a few exceptions, in some sense following the money, i.e. acting as trusted advisors to the wealthy individuals who don’t wish to be caught not Napa-ing and can’t decide between this vintage’s Screaming Harlan, Screaming Colgin or Screaming Eagle.
 Forgive me, but I almost see wine bloggers (myself included, to be sure) as Gene Hackman figures in The French Connection, with our noses pressed up against the restaurant window in the rain, looking in at the shady characters inside, who are eating and drinking and having the times of their lives.

 But I didn’t come here merely to kvetch.
 We’ve established that none of us is going to get rich doing what we do.
 No use crying over spilled Merlot; what’s doon is doon.
-If we can’t find monetary gain in this work, then certainly what we must do is find more meaning for ourselves, and possibly even try to make something like a contribution to the larger world.6 So, what can I possibly say to any of you about wine or wine writing that has not already been said a thousand times over?
+If we can’t find monetary gain in this work, then certainly what we must do is find more meaning for ourselves, and possibly even try to make something like a contribution to the larger world. ((It is worth remembering, by the way, that there does exist a greater world beyond the metes and bounds of our blogosphere.))
+So, what can I possibly say to any of you about wine or wine writing that has not already been said a thousand times over?

 First of all, since we’ve established that, at least for us, it’s not about money, let’s then talk about beauty.
 What voice might we lend to illuminate wine’s strange beauty?
 Allow me to very gently suggest, my friends, that the compilation of sensory descriptors, the shopping list of scents and schlugs, the catalogue raisiné (sic) of sundry roots and berries, enumerated by the urban hunter-gatherer/wine writer, while amusing to read, at the end of the day, is not particularly edifying.
 It just presents us with the outer garment of the wine, and doesn’t speaking to its essence, that which is cloaked beneath.
 Whether the nose is more loganberries than boysenberries, it just doesn’t really matter.
 In fact, I would suggest that it’s not even a question of the critic finding le descriptive mot juste for the wine; it’s really about something else.